TosbackCgusBridge-Bot/CGUs-versions/Freefilefillableforms/Terms of Service.md

 *   Help &.
 Resources
 *   for Tax Pros

-Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms is Coming Soon
+Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms Opens Jan 20, 2015

-Free File Fillable Forms is currently closed.
-Come back on January 20, 2015, to file your 2014 federal tax return.
+Come back on **Jan.
+20, 2015** at 10 a.m.
+Eastern Time to file your 2014 federal tax return.

 When Free File Fillable Forms opens on January 20, 2015, make sure you create a new account to file your 2014 federal tax return.
 You cannot access your prior tax return information (tax years 2013 and earlier).